People can enrol and be supported with the award at a Gateway Award centre.

 What training is available?

 Once participants have enrolled at a centre they will be able to access e-training.
-Additional training can be purchased if a centre requires it.

 What ongoing support is available?